kburchfiel/python_database_utilities/readme.md

 My choice to use SQLAlchemy and Python to set up these databases influenced my experiences with the setup process.
 Users who prefer to create tables using a web interface or command prompt may form different impressions of each provider.

-Ultimately, I found the database setup process for AWS, GCP, and Azure to be fairly straightforward; once I learned how to upload data to one of them using PostgreSQL, creating tables for the other two proved to be very similar.
+Ultimately, I found the database setup process for AWS, GCP, and Azure to be fairly straightforward; once I learned how to upload data to one of them using PostgreSQL, it was relatively easy to create tables for the other two.
 Setting up databases on Heroku and Snowflake required some extra steps, but both worked well with SQLAlchemy and the to_sql Pandas function.

 Meanwhile, the Databricks setup process was considerably more complex, since I chose to use pyodbc rather than SQLAlchemy due to the terms of service attached to MS Build Tools for Visual Studio, which I would have needed to install to connect SQLAlchemy and Databricks.
 Airtable made it easy to view my database data online, but there were significant limits on the amount of data that I could upload.